Learning Fluid-Structure Interaction with Physics-Informed Machine Learning and Immersed Boundary Methods: Results and Discussion

-Beyond network architecture and activation functions, we explored various dynamic PINN loss-balancing schemes to enhance prediction accuracy.
-We experimented with several adaptive weighting methods: Gradient Statistics approach~\cite{wang2021understanding}, Self-Adaptive (SA) method~\cite{mcclenny2023self}, and Residual-Based Attention (RBA)~\cite{anagnostopoulos2024residual}.
-Contrary to expectations, none of these methods produced improved results.
-The gradient statistics method, in particular, encountered significant difficulties with ``noisy'' loss terms associated with coupling equations.
-These terms occasionally trained well in all models even under low gradient conditions, likely because they contain specific frequencies that are learned faster than others~\cite{rahaman2019spectral, cao2019towards}.
-The low gradients led the adaptive methods to assign larger weights to these terms, creating an imbalance that hindered convergence rather than improving it.
-This paradoxical behavior highlights the unique challenges of FSI problems, where standard adaptive techniques developed for simpler physics problems may not transfer effectively.
-These challenges with traditional adaptive weighting reinforced our decision to focus on architectural improvements and activation function selection
+\textbf{Additional considerations.} Beyond network architecture and activation functions, we explored various dynamic PINN loss-balancing schemes, e.g., Gradient Statistics approach~\cite{wang2021understanding}, Self-Adaptive (SA) method~\cite{mcclenny2023self}, and Residual-Based Attention (RBA)~\cite{anagnostopoulos2024residual}.
+These methods proved ineffective for FSI applications.
+For instance, the gradient statistics method, in particular, encountered significant difficulties with ``noisy'' loss terms associated with coupling equations.
+These terms occasionally trained well in all models, even under low-gradient conditions, likely because they contain specific frequencies that are learned faster than others~\cite{rahaman2019spectral, cao2019towards}.
+The low gradients led the learnable methods to assign larger weights to these terms, creating an imbalance that hindered convergence rather than improving it.